3 Bilingual Customer Support Resume Examples For 2024

 • MS Word

 Don’t get me wrong: Your skills are super important.
-But while they speak for themselves to some extent, recruiters want to see you go a step further with examples of how you applied your abilities.
+But while they do demonstrate your ability to assist customers, recruiters want to see you go a step further with examples of how you applied your abilities.

 You don’t just want to say you did something—you want to show how your work supported customers, increased satisfaction rates, and improved business.
 Give your claims context with metrics.